Florida Travel and Tourism

 82 things to do with kids in or near Inverness, Florida, TripBuzz also found 73 fun activities for kids in nearby cities within 25 miles like Homosassa, Crystal River, Ocala and Brooksville.
 From Rails to Trails, South Citrus Springs Bike Trail, to Old Courthouse Heritage Museum, the Inverness area offers 52 different types of family activities, including: Bike Paths, Parks, History Museums and Dog Park.

-One of Florida’s most popular locations is the Flying Eagle Wildlife Management Area.
-The 10,950-acre Flying Eagle Preserve.
-The “Flying Eagle WMA (Wildlife Management Area) is a mosaic of lakes, marshes, and swamps along five miles of the Withlacoochee River in southeastern Citrus County.
-More than 10,000 acres provide recreation opportunities and help recharge the Floridian aquifer.
-Hunting, fishing, wildlife viewing, and primitive camping are some of the recreational opportunities available.
+Florida Travel And Tourism Part 2 also introduces one of Florida’s most popular wildlife locations.
+For instance, the Flying Eagle Wildlife Management Area.
+Surprisingly large, the Flying Eagle Preserve includes an area of 10,950 acres.
+The “Flying Eagle WMA (Wildlife Management Area) is a mosaic of lakes, marshes, and swamps along five miles of the Withlacoochee River.
+Moreover, Flying Eagle Preserve in southeastern Citrus County provides a lot of recreation opportunities.
+For instance, these include canoeing and kayaking.
+As well, other activities include hunting, fishing, wildlife viewing, and primitive camping.
+Recreational opportunities abound.
+In addition, the Preserve helps recharge the Florida aquifer. .

 There are 13 miles of trails for bicycling, and 16 miles of wooded trails for hiking.
 Wildlife on the area include wild hog, white-tailed deer, gray squirrel, gopher tortoise, American alligator, swallow-tailed kites and wild turkey.
 Roads are scenic and pass through either dry, sandy, wooded hammocks or old pasture.

-Horseback riding is allowed on nine miles of trails.
-Children under the age of 16 are required to wear a helmet when horseback riding on public lands. “
+Also, horseback riding is allowed on nine miles of trails.
+Children under the age of 16 must wear a helmet when horseback riding on public lands. “

-The Atlantic Coast Line Rail Depot, 315 N Apopka Ave, Inverness, Florida 33451 pictured below, still exists on North Apopka Avenue near the Withlacoochee State Trail, another of Florida’s most popular tourism destinations for out of towner’s and locals alike including Kaethe Illing and Ewald Gleich seen here.
+Florida Travel And Tourism Part 2 also introduces The Atlantic Coast Line Rail Depot.
+The depot is at 315 N Apopka Ave, Inverness, Florida 33451.
+Moreover, pictured below, the depot still exists on North Apopka Avenue near the Withlacoochee State Trail.

-The Withlacoochee State Trail extends 46 miles along a former Atlantic Coast Line railroad, from Citrus Springs in Citrus County through Hernando County to Dade City in Pasco County.
-Situated between Orlando and Tampa, it hosts a steady stream of visitors and locals on its paved path and adjacent equestrian trail.
+Without a doubt, hikers, bikers, and horseback riders should visit The Withlacoochee State Trail.
+In fact, the trail extends 46 miles along a former Atlantic Coast Line Railroad.
+Moreover, it takes you from Citrus Springs in Citrus County, through Hernando County, to Dade City in Pasco County.
+As well, situated between Orlando and Tampa provides a glimpse of Florida’s diverse and abundant foul, foliage, and fauna, As a result, it hosts a steady stream of visitors and locals on its paved path.
+Moreover, an equestrian trail follows beside the paved pathway.

-The Trail is a “must-do” pure Florida experience for any trail enthusiast, hiker, backpacker, or those simply interested in scenery and architecture.’
+Obviously, the trail is a “must-do” experience for any trail enthusiast, hiker, cyclist, backpacker, or those simply interested in our scenery.

-The Florida Trail Association chose Inverness as a “Gateway Community”.
-The trail has multiple entry points in the cities along the trail.
-The Inverness trail head, is on US 41 in Inverness.
-Coming from the south on US 41, turn left on North Apopka Avenue (470).
+Indeed, the Florida Trail Association chose Inverness as a “Gateway Community“.
+Obviously, because of the trails multiple entry points in cities along the trail.
+The Inverness trail head is located on US 41 in Inverness.
+Coming from the south on US 41, turn left on North Apopka Avenue (highway 470).
 The marked trail head is a few blocks up North Apopka.
 Be sure to get a copy of the trail rules.

 See also Inverness Historical Trail Copyright 2005 by Steve Rajtar for a list of the historic sites you will pass through on the way.

-One of Inverness most popular festivals is The Great American Cooter Festival held annually.
+Florida Travel And Tourism Part 2 – The Cooter Festival.
+One of Inverness’ most popular festivals is The Great American Cooter Festival held annually.
 In spite of the name, it has nothing to do with a bunch of old codgers getting together.
 It is actually held in honor of the Cooter Turtle, and draws families, children, young adults, and nature tourists from all over the country, even from overseas.

-Florida Cooters are large turtles, ranging in size from 23 cm to 33 cm (9 – 13 in.), and are flatter in appearance than the similar slider turtle (Trachemys scripta)
+Florida Cooters are large turtles, ranging from 23 cm to 33 cm (9 – 13 in.), and flatter in appearance than the similar slider turtle (Trachemys scripta)

 Festival of the Arts